Edoardo Sotgiu

 Research Engineer

 Edoardo Sotgiu is currently a Researcher Engineer in the group of Integrated Micro and Nanotechnologies (IMiNa) at the International Iberian Nanotechnology Laboratory in Braga (Portugal), and his research focuses on the field of haptics, including tactile sensors and actuators, and acoustics.
-He is currently involved in the development of wearable devices for neuromuscular rehabilitation based on force-myography and the development of force/pressure sensors for the automotive industry.
-In recent years, he was also involved in the development of MEMS speakers and the development of a flexible tactile sensor array for surface identification and a pneumatic-based tactile feedback array for VR simulation.
+He is currently involved in developing wearable devices for neuromuscular rehabilitation based on force-myography and developing force/pressure sensors for the automotive industry.
+In recent years, he was also involved in developing MEMS speakers, a flexible tactile sensor array for surface identification and a pneumatic-based tactile feedback array for VR simulation.